Thinking of flying the nest? Or just fancy a change of career?

 Many start-up companies are choosing to open their HQs in Berlin, and the city is fast becoming a hub of innovative tech businesses.
 Just take a look at this map—the city is full of fresh new businesses!

-There are many other jobs which you can apply for if you speak German—why not start your hunt with this specific search?
+There are many other jobs which you can apply for if you speak German!

 After studying German and Philosophy at The University of Nottingham, Laura Harker relocated to Berlin in 2012.
 She now works as a freelance writer and is also assistant editor at Slow Travel Berlin.